 Eligibility

-- The winning bidder has a valid credit card on file.
+- The winning bidder must have a valid credit card on file (Bank Transfer (ACH) payments are not currently eligible for Autopay)

 Bidder Impact